grumlimited/kinesis-tailr/README.md

         --from-datetime <FROM_DATETIME>      Start datetime position to tail from.
 ISO 8601 format --to-datetime <TO_DATETIME>          End datetime position to tail up to.
-ISO 8601 format --max-messages <MAX_MESSAGES>        Maximum number of messages to retrieve --max-attempts <MAX_ATTEMPTS>        Maximum number of aws sdk retries.
+ISO 8601 format --max-messages <MAX_MESSAGES>        Maximum number of messages to retrieve --timeout <TIMEOUT>                  Exit if no messages received after <timeout> seconds --max-attempts <MAX_ATTEMPTS>        Maximum number of aws sdk retries.
 Increase if you are seeing throttling errors [default: 3]
         --no-color                           Disable color output
         --print-delimiter                    Print a delimiter between each payload